tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     modules and Chari-Venkatesh modules for the current superalgebra of sl(1|2).
-    In fact, they introduce a combinatorial technique to parametrize the bases of local Weyl modules, they also provide a graded character formula for graded local Weyl modules, and most interestingly, they cunstruct short exact sequences of Chari-Venkatesh modules that enables us to filter Chari- -Venkatesh modules by other Chari-Venkatesh modules.
+    In fact, they introduce a combinatorial technique to parametrize the bases of local Weyl modules, they also provide a graded character formula for graded local Weyl modules, and most interestingly, they construct short exact sequences of Chari-Venkatesh modules that enables us to filter Chari- -Venkatesh modules by other Chari-Venkatesh modules.